 At first launch ChibiStudio usually shows a welcome window: just close it.
 You should be now in C/C++ perspective.
 The editor window is the largest windows in the middle of the workbench and should be empty.
 On the right there is the Project Explorer which usually contains all the imported projects.

 The best way to proceed at this point is to import a ready to use demo.
-The demos we need to import are under the folder C:\ChibiStudio\chibios176\demos\STM32.
-This is true because we are going to use ChibiOS 176 but there are similar folders also under ChibiOS 161 and ChibiOS Trunk directories.
+The demos we need to import are under the folder C:\ChibiStudio\chibios182\demos\STM32.
+This is true because we are going to use ChibiOS 182 but there are similar folders also under ChibiOS 176 and ChibiOS Trunk directories.

 In the demos\STM32 directory there are a lot of folders each of which represent a standalone project.
-Each project is named following the same pattern KERNEL-MCU-BOARD so, as example, RT-STM32F207ZG-NUCLEO144 is a demo based on ChibiOS/RT for STM32 Nucleo F207ZG, a Nucleo-144 equipped with STM32F207ZG and it works on this specific development kit.
+Each project is named following the same pattern KERNEL-MCU-BOARD.
+As example, RT-STM32F207ZG-NUCLEO144 is a demo based on ChibiOS/RT for STM32 Nucleo F207ZG, a Nucleo-144 equipped with STM32F207ZG and it works on this specific development kit.

 Importing an existing project

 The next step is to import a demo for the development board you are going to use.
-Almost every official STM32 Discovery and STM32 Nucleo board is supported and the related demo is in the already mentioned demos\STM32 directory.
-Since I will use both STM32 Nucleo F401RE and STM32F3 Discovery kit, I will import both RT-STM32F401RE-NUCLEO64 and RT-STM32F303-DISCOVERY-REVC.
+Almost every official STM32 Discovery and STM32 Nucleo boards are supported.
+Since I will use both STM32 Nucleo F401RE and STM32F3 Discovery kit, I will import both RT-STM32F401RE-NUCLEO64 and RT-STM32F303-DISCOVERY.

 The steps required to import an existing demo are: